gretapoc/Creating-Neural-Network/README.md

                        ])
 ```

-Create an instance of the OurNeuralNetwork class
+An instance of the OurNeuralNetwork class is created.
 ```
 network = OurNeuralNetwork()
 ```

-Train the neural network using the given input data and target values
+The neural network is trained using the given input data and target values.
 ```
 network.train(data, all_y_trues)8
 ```

-Create an array representing the features (height and weight) of the fifth user
+An array representing the features (height and weight) of the fifth user is created.
 ```
 name5 = np.array([0.76978417, 0.02158273])
 ```

-Feed the features of the fifth user to the trained network and print the output prediction
+The features of the fifth user are fed to the trained network, and the output prediction is printed.
 ```
 print("Name 5: %.3f" % network.feedforward(name5))
 ```